NOTE: The video above reflects an older version of Surfshark and will be updated shortly.

 You can add and monitor an unlimited number of email addresses.
 Those can be your own or your family members' emails.

-To add new emails, click the plus sign at the top of the Alert dashboard.
-All new emails must be verified, so you will need to repeat the email verification process.
+To add new emails, click the + sign at the top of the Alert dashboard.
+All new emails must be verified, so you will need to repeat the email verification process (refer to Activate Surfshark Alert section of this article).

 You may also be interested in: